Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 While Zoom offers free video conferencing tools for meetings up to 40 minutes, you will need a paid subscription to one of Zoom’s phone plans to make and receive traditional phone calls.

 Zoom offers metered and unlimited regional calling plans starting at $10 per month.
-Outgoing call rates vary widely, with prices as high as $5.70 per minute when dialing mobile numbers in remote locations like the Maldives with a pay-as-you-go plan.
+Outgoing call rates vary widely; this includes prices as high as $5.70 per minute when dialing numbers in remote locations like the Maldives with a pay-as-you-go plan.

-• Any business that spends a lot of time making international phone calls.
+• Any business with a significant volume of incoming phone calls.

 author image